Nudgeing the Thing-ama-jig

 The most middle-class of secrets,

-Woe betide the one who blabs the second act –
+For woe betide who blabs the second act –

 And here I am, despite my regrets,